Close Menu

 2. Metabolic disturbance

 Lethal contact with heavy metals not only initiates acute onset of symptoms but causes deeply penetrated disturbances.
-For instance, the most readily occurring symptoms of ingestion of toxic metals include nausea, motion, and stomach ache.
+For instance, some of the most common side effects of excess metal in the body include nausea, motion sickness, and stomach ache.

 Furthermore, metal toxicity can cause damage at the cellular level.
 Notably, free radicals and their oxidative damage protein and DNA (deoxyribonucleic acid) inside the cells.